oslabs-beta/GraphQL-Gate/README.md

 Rate-limiting is done by IP address.

-On server start, the GraphQL (GQL) schema is parsed to build an object that maps GQL types/feilds to values corresponding to the weights assigned to each GQL type/field.
-This object is used internally to cross refernce the fields queried by the user with the weight to apply that field when totaling the overall complexity of the query.
+On server start, the GraphQL (GQL) schema is parsed to build an object that maps GQL types/fields to values corresponding to the weights assigned to each GQL type/field.
+This object is used internally to cross reference the fields queried by the user with the weight to apply that field when totaling the overall complexity of the query.

 For each request, the query is parsed and traversed to total the overall complexity of the query based on the type/field weights configured on setup.
-This is done statically, before any resolvers are fired, to estimate the upper bound of response size of the request (a proxy for the work done by the server to build the response).
+This is done statically (before any resolvers are called) to estimate the upper bound of response size of the request - a proxy for the work done by the server to build the response.
 The total complexity is then used to allow/block the request based on popular rate-limiting algorithms.

 If a user sends two request simustaneously, the trailing request will wait for the first one to complete any asyncronous work before being processed.